-It might seem overly simple, but if you want multiple offers, it's in your best interest to make sure the home is available to be shown every day it's on the market.
+It might seem overly simple, but if you want multiple offers, it's in your best interest to have the home available to be shown every day it's on the market.
 Inconvenient?
 Yes.
 Frustrating?
 Sometimes.
 A challenge to keep it clean at all times?
 Assuredly.
 But consider your priorities and what is at stake.
 If getting top dollar for your home is at the top of your priority list, you need to be ready and willing to deal with the inconvenience required to churn up multiple offers and get your home sold.

 3. Make it beautiful.
 Really, really beautiful.
-The homes that get multiple offers are those with the look, feel and function that can be described in one word: covetable.
+The homes that get multiple offers are those with the look, feel, and function that can be described in one word: covetable.
 You're not trying to create a situation in which your home barely edges out the listing down the street in the hearts and minds of your target buyer.
 If you want multiple offers, you need multiple buyers to fall deeply in love with your home – enough to bid above the listing price and enough to compete with others for it.

-To generate multiple offers, prepare your home by ensuring it is: immaculately cleaned from the inside out – closets, basements, garages, and crawl spaces included, de-cluttered and staged to the nines – this includes fresh paint, carpet, and other items that need replacing in perfect working order – make sure things like doors, windows and systems buyers test (e.g., stoves, faucets, heating, and air conditioning) are not creaky, wonky, leaky or otherwise dysfunctional.
+To generate multiple offers, prepare your home by ensuring it is: immaculately cleaned from the inside out – closets, basements, garages, and crawl spaces included, de-cluttered and staged to the nines – this includes fresh paint, carpet, and other items that need replacing in perfect working order – make sure that doors, windows and systems buyers test (e.g., stoves, faucets, heating, and air conditioning) are not creaky, wonky, leaky or otherwise dysfunctional.

 4. Expose it to the market.
 An offer the very first day your home goes on the market may sound like a dream come true, but it might also incur opportunity costs.
 Many buyers can't get out to see homes quickly and some can only view homes on weekends.
-Listing agents who get multiple offers often plan from the start to expose the home to the market long enough for target buyers to see it and get their offers submitted.
+Listing agents who get multiple offers often plan from the start to expose the home to the market long enough for targeted buyers to see it and get their offers submitted.